danielbisar/settings/README.md

 - :CleanAllCarriageReturns to remove all \r chars from the file
 - theme = a bit like visual studio code

-## plugins

-TODO

-IMPORTANT
+# IMPORTANT / credit

-This repository contains source code from vim plugins that are download from public repositories and most of them are not implemented by me.
-The same applies for some of the bash script (f.e. vimcat.sh).
+This repository contains source code from third parties found in public repositories.
-See file headers for orignal authors.
+See file headers for orignal authors/license of these files.

+- ./vim/AnsiHighlight: Author: Matthew Wozniski
+- ./vim/autoload/vis.vim and ./vim/doc/vis.txt: Authors: Charles E. Campbell, based on idea of Stefan Roemer
+- ./vim/autoload/plug.vim: Author: Junegunn Choi

+If I missed to mention somone please contact me.
+All other files/code fall under the MIT License.
+See LICENSE file.